-This roasted shrimp salad is one of those meals that’s deliciously satisfying yet light and refreshing at the same time.
-It’s loaded with chunky roasted shrimp that’s mixed together with fresh cucumber and creamy pieces of avocado, all coated in a zesty garlic lime vinaigrette.
+This roasted shrimp salad is one of those meals that’s both deliciously satisfying and light and refreshing.
+It’s loaded with chunky roasted shrimp that are mixed together with fresh cucumber and creamy pieces of avocado, all coated in a zesty garlic-lime vinaigrette.
 Of course, I love it as a quick weeknight meal, but it also makes an impressively elegant appetizer for your next dinner party.
-This shrimp salad offers the cool crisp appeal of ceviche, yet with firm perky pink cooked shrimp.
-Like my cilantro lime shrimp pasta, this recipe delivers bold flavors with very little effort and it’s a dish I keep coming back to time after time.
+This shrimp salad offers the cool crisp appeal of ceviche, yet with firm, perky pink cooked shrimp.
+Like my cilantro lime shrimp pasta, this recipe delivers bold flavors with very little effort, and it’s a dish I keep coming back to time after time.

 Michael – ⭐⭐⭐⭐⭐ Thank you so much for this recipe!
 It is so easy, I’ve made it many times, wouldn’t change a thing.
 Definitely my “go to” appetizer!
 LOVE IT!!!